MasoniteFramework/masonite/CONTRIBUTING.md

 3. Must add unit testing for any changes made.
 4. Increase the version numbers in any examples files and the README.md to the new version that this Pull Request would represent.
 The versioning scheme we use is [SemVer](http://semver.org/).
-5. You may merge the Pull Request in once you have the sign-off of two other developers, or the repo owner, so that we can merge it in
+5. The PR must pass the Travis build.
+The Pull Request can be merged in once you have the sign-off of two other developers, or    the repo owner, so that we can merge it in.

 ## Code of Conduct